September 23rd, 2024

 Ranked as the nation’s tenth top rodeo during the Independence Holiday, the Livingston Roundup is held every year July 2-3-4 and draws competitors and visitors from all over the USA and Canada.
 Before the rodeo, don’t miss the big July 2nd parade downtown Livingston.
 Also in July, enjoy the music-filled Summerfest, the Kids’ Trout Derby, the Festival of the Arts, and the CNR Sustainability Fair.

-Take the family for a soak, 25 miles south of town, in the beautiful Paradise Valley, MT or visit the historic and romantic Chico Hot Springs, where Hollywood actors have been spotted.
+Take the family for a hot spring soak, 25 miles south of town, in the beautiful Paradise Valley, MT or visit the historic and romantic Chico Hot Springs, where Hollywood actors have been spotted.

 The region is home to world-class fly fishing, hunting, golfing, horseback riding, rafting, skiing, hiking, climbing, camping, and a host of other recreational opportunities.